-- 2.85 2.78 Planning Authorities are required by European Directives and National Guidance to ensure that waste is recovered or disposed of without harming the environment, whilst also meeting stringent waste related targets.
-The choice of waste management option for a particular waste stream will be guided by the policy principles established in TAN 21 (2014), with particular reference to: The Waste Hierarchy; An Integrated and Adequate Network; Nearest Appropriate Installation; Self Sufficiency; and Protection of Human Health and the Environment.
-"Best Practicable Environmental Option" (BPEO) taking into account the environmental and economic costs and benefits of different options.
-The Welsh Government also supports the "proximity principle" requiring that waste should be disposed of, or otherwise managed close to the point at which it is generated, and the principle of "regional self-sufficiency", each region aiming to provide, as far as possible, sufficient capacity for managing the waste which arises within it. - 2.86 2.79 Developments should where possible use secondary and recycled aggregates as part of the construction process in accordance with SP212 Minerals.
+2.84 Planning Authorities are required by European Directives and National Guidance to ensure that waste is recovered or disposed of without harming the environment, whilst also meeting stringent waste related targets.
+The choice of waste management option for a particular waste stream will be guided by the policy principles established in TAN 21 - Waste (2014), with particular reference to: The Waste Hierarchy; An Integrated and Adequate Network; Nearest Appropriate Installation; Self Sufficiency; and Protection of Human Health and the Environment.

+2.85 Developments should where possible use secondary and recycled aggregates as part of the construction process in accordance with SP21 - Minerals.
 Wherever possible this should be done without taking materials off site.
 It is good practice to produce Site Waste Management Plans (SWMP) to encourage resource efficiency and to reduce, recycle and re-use waste on site and as sustainably as possible.
 The Welsh Government is currently looking at developing regulations requiring the preparation of SWMPs in Wales on construction sites.
-It is likely that such regulations will be enforced through Building Control Regulations and Natural Resources Wales.
+It is likely that such regulations will be enforced through Building Regulations and Natural Resources Wales.